-Pedro Earp is the Chief Disruptive Growth Officer for ZX Ventures, which he launched after nearly 17 years with Anheuser-Busch InBev and its subsidiary AmBev.
+Pedro Earp is the Chief ZX Ventures, which he launched after nearly 17 years with Anheuser-Busch InBev and its subsidiary AmBev.
 Pedro has worked in multiple divisions during his tenure with AB InBev, including marketing, consumer connections, and mergers and acquisitions, and he brings that breadth of experience to bear in the global startup arena.
 We sat down with Pedro to discuss his past with the company and where he sees ZX Ventures going in the future.

 Why did you choose to work at AB InBev in the first place?

 I chose AB InBev for two reasons.
 First, this company has an amazing culture, and I don’t mean just what they believe in but rather how people behave.
 One of the key aspects to that is our belief in ownership—in giving people responsibilities and then letting them own their future.
 Other companies talk about having an ownership mind-set, but sometimes it’s all on paper.
 Here, it’s what people do, day in and day out.
 Our culture is alive and active on a daily basis.
 When I was interviewing for the trainee program I remember looking at the 10 principles on the wall and thinking that if I had my own company these would probably be the 10 principles I would have on the wall.

 Second I felt excited about the big dreams we always had, and to get to do that through the beer industry—well, I’ve always been very passionate about the product!
 I’ve loved beer my whole life, but I’ve also always loved getting together with people.
 Here, we’re in the business of happiness, and I’m proud to be part of a company that gets to provide happiness and connection to people.